 Graham Cracker Crust

-- Preheat oven to 375 degrees Fahrenheit.
-Wrap the springform pan in an 18-inch piece of heavy-duty foil, working carefully to make sure there are no cracks or openings in the first 2-inches of the foil sides.
+- Preheat the oven to 375°F (190°C).
+Wrap the springform pan in an 18-inch piece of heavy-duty foil, working carefully to make sure there are no cracks or openings in the first 2 inches of the foil sides.

-- Transfer the graham cracker crumbs to a medium bowl and stir in the sugar and melted butter, mixing well until fully combined and the texture of wet sand.⅓ cup (66 rams) granulated sugar, 6 tablespoons (85 grams) butter, ½ teaspoon ground cinnamon
+- Transfer the graham cracker crumbs to a medium bowl and stir in the sugar, melted butter, and cinnamon.
+Mix until fully combined and the texture of wet sand.⅓ cup (66 rams) granulated sugar, 6 tablespoons (85 grams) butter, ½ teaspoon ground cinnamon

 - Using a flat-bottomed measuring cup or glass, press the crumb mixture into the bottom and sides of a springform pan.

 - Bake for 8 minutes.
 Remove from the oven and reduce the temperature to 325°F. (165°C).

 - Before the crust has cooled, check to see if the sides have fallen or cracked.
 While it is still warm you can use a cup to press the crust back into place.

 - Beat the cream cheese on medium speed for 1 minute.
 Add sugar and resume on medium speed for 3 minutes.
 Scrape the sides and bottom of the bowl.24 ounces (672 grams) cream cheese, 1 ⅓ cups (266 grams) granulated sugar

 - Add the sour cream, vanilla extract, and lemon juice and mix in at low speed until combined.
 Then stir in the flour.1 tablespoon (15 ml) vanilla extract, 1 ½ teaspoons (7 ml) lemon juice, 2 tablespoons (17 grams) all-purpose flour, ¼ cup (60 grams) sour cream